aiven/aiven-docs/docs/products/postgresql/howto/pagila.md

 ## Sample queries {#sample_queries}

-Let\'s explore the dataset with a few queries.
+Let's explore the dataset with a few queries.
 All the queries results were limited by the first 10 items.

 <details><summary>